dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 ```

 Next, we define a function `loss_function` that computes the
-loss from the model outputs (in this case it's just the
+loss by taking the average of the squared distances.
-average of the outputs), and a function `train_model` that
+We also define the function `train_model` that
 performs gradient descent on the model parameters: